Ahtenus/minecraft-init/readme.markdown

 Init script for minecraft/bukkit servers
 =======================================
-A init script that apart form starting and stopping the server corretly also has some extra features for running a mincraft/craftbukkit server.
+A init script that apart form starting and stopping the server correctly also has some extra features for running a mincraft/craftbukkit server.

 Features
 --------

  * Utilization of ramdisk for world data, decreases lag when getting world chunks
- * Cleaning of server.log, a big logfile slows down the server
+ * Cleaning of server.log, a big log file slows down the server
  * Backup for worlds
  * Server updating and complete backup

 Requirements
 ------------
-screen,rsync
+screen, rsync

 Access server console
 =====================